linguistc/TripMinder/README.md

 # TripMinder

+**Note**: Work in progress on the "develop" branch. "master" does not contain the latest updates.
+Please check the [develop branch](https://github.com/linguistc/TripMinder/tree/develop) for the most recent progress.

 My graduation project, a RESTful Web API for generating personalized travel itineraries based on user preferences.

 ## Features